 Lifetime member of the American Society of Plastic Surgeons.
-Present member of the American Academy of Pain Medicine, the International Cannabinoid Research Society, and the Hawaii Medical Association.
+Present member of the International Cannabinoid Research Society.

 Military service: United States Army Reserve, General Surgeon, Medical Corp Officer, Major, 1990-1999, with temporary active duty in Desert Storm.
 Current volunteer Chief Medical Officer of Malama First, LLC; A non-profit organization for the enhancement of healthcare and well-being in Native Hawaiians.